CenturyLinkCloud/APIDocs/CAM Platform/organizations-api.md

 - **200** accepted

 #### Error Codes
-- Bad Request (400) - Request missing, incomplete or includes invalid properties (details provided inside body)
+- 400: Bad Request - Request missing, incomplete or includes invalid properties (details provided inside body)
-- Unauthorized (401) - Invalid access token/cookie
+- 401: Unauthorized - Invalid access token/cookie
-- User doesn’t belong to the organization (403)
+- 403: Forbidden - User doesn’t belong to the organization
-- Not Found (404) - Organization not found
+- 404: Not Found
-- Conflict (409) - 'updated' property mismatch.
+- 409: Conflict - 'updated' property mismatch.
 (Make a GET call to API to fetch the current 'updated' property and use it in a new PUT request)

 #### Response Parameters
 |  Parameter  |     Type      |	Description |